jorndorff/AP-ProblemSet2-StarterCode/README.md

 ### Methods

 * accessors and modifiers
-* measure -- returns either “up” or “down” probabilistically.
-The probability of measusring an "up" state is |up|^2 and likewise with down.
 * validate -- returns whether the state is normalized.
 Normalized means that |up|^2 + |down|^2 = 1
+* measure -- returns either “up” or “down” probabilistically when the state is valid.
+The probability of measusring an "up" state is |up|^2 and likewise with down.
+Returns "invalid" when the state is invalid.
 * toString -- returns the form "(a + ib)|up> + (c + id)|down>:

 ## Humans